 The Associate in Applied Science (AAS) in Sustainable Food Systems curriculum is designed for students with diverse interests in sustainable food careers.
-Graduates will gain a depth of understanding of the impact of agricultural practices and policies on ecosystems, economies and human cultures.
+Graduates will gain a depth of understanding of the impact of agricultural practices and policies on ecosystems, economies, and human cultures.
 Courses include concepts supporting contemporary food movements, which focus on local and global food systems.
-In addition, courses will cover careers in sustainable food systems, fundamentals of sustainability, basic nutrition, organic foods production, community garden concepts, food preparation laws and sanitation guidelines, basic principles and techniques for sustainable cooking, and food practices, attitudes and beliefs of different cultures.
-The program also includes a Certificate of Completion (CCL) in Sustainable Food Systems.
+In addition, courses will cover careers in sustainable food systems, fundamentals of sustainability, basic nutrition, organic foods production, community garden concepts, food preparation laws and sanitation guidelines, basic principles and techniques for sustainable cooking, and food practices, attitudes, and beliefs of different cultures.
+The program also includes Certificates of Completion (CCLs) in Sustainable Food Systems, Sustainable Food Systems: Food Service, and Sustainable Food Systems: Food Entrepreneur.
 Foundational courses will equip students with the necessary hands-on skills for employment or self-employment in food service, community gardens and farm-to-table operations.

 Details